familiarcat/temporal-wake/temporal_wake_screenplay.md

 AL-HAMADI
 Contact all vessels.
 We need to brief them on the danger.

+---

+## SCENE: ARCHIMEDES WATCH — HANDMADE WARP (INTERCUTABLE)

+INT.
+ARCHIMEDES - ENGINE ROOM - WATCH CYCLE

+LAILA BEN AMAR, EVAN ZHOU, MAEVE ORTEGA, RAJ PATEL, ISABEL DUARTE — five-person rotating watch — crowd a jury‑rigged field shaper built from spin coils and prayer.

+DUARTE
+Nav plotted.
+Kepler intercept in... destiny.

+PATEL
+Math agrees.
+Beautifully.

+MAEVE
+Seventeen thousand in cryo.
+Beautiful doesn’t keep them alive.
+Evidence does.

+ZHOU
+Power buffered.
+If this sings, it sings quiet.

+ZHOU (CONT'D)
+Sentinel sweep window passed.
+Laser link stayed dark.

+LAILA
+Okay.
+One skip.
+Then back to patience.

+She throws the lever.
+The DIRTY FIELD catches.
+The ship hums in a way it never has — wrong and wonderful.

+CHEERS.
+HUGS.
+A KISS (Laila/Zhou).
+Duarte and Patel share a look that promises a future they believe they’ve just made possible.

+CUTAWAY: GUARDIAN SENTINEL scopes spike.
+REEVES reads the rise, eyes narrowing — concern, not condemnation.

+REEVES (O.S.)
+No link.
+They’re in‑bubble.

+PARK (O.S.)
+We hold.
+Escort on exit.

+---

 EXT.
 KEPLER-442B - SURFACE - DESIGNATED LANDING ZONE

 A temporary habitat has been constructed.
 Representatives from all factions gather.